-A few years ago, I visited Cambria for their Design Innovation week in Minneapolis…you can read more about that here.
+A few years ago, I visited Cambria for their Design Innovation week in Minneapolis.
 At the time a kitchen renovation was not really on my mind.
-We had just unexpectedly refinished the basement since the great flood of 2016 in addition to Potty Paradise.
-I was renovated out.
-But after returning home, I was dreaming of slabs and slabs and slabs of quartz.
+We had just unexpectedly refinished the basement since the great basement flood in addition to Potty Paradise and completely over construction dust, but after returning home, I was dreaming of slabs upon slabs of quartz.

-The original flooring would stay as well.
+The original flooring stayed as well.
 Did I love it?
 Nope.
 But there was nothing wrong with it, and later down the road, we could install something new.
 Baby steps my friend.
 The fridge and dishwasher had been replaced shortly after we moved in because the lovely former owners did not disclose that the dishwasher leaked when we bought the house.
 The fridge bit the dust shortly after we moved in.
 The struggle is real when you buy a new house.
 Don’t even get me started.
 I mean, would I love a new True Residential refrigerator?
-Heck yeah, I would!
-It’s a showstopper, but when conquering a skinny makeover, one has a very tight budget.
-The fridge could maybe be another baby step down the road.
+Heck yeah!
+It’s a showstopper, but when conquering a skinny makeover to woo their husband, one has a very tight budget.
+The fridge might be another baby step down the road.

 The double ovens will need to be replaced at some point, but for the most part, they work.
 The door doesn’t completely close on the bottom oven causing it not to keep its heat.
 While the fan is super loud on the top oven when it’s on, but can we cook a casserole or frozen pizza?
 Heck ya.
-Besides, the ovens I was eyeballing were $7,000.
-Ya, no…that’s out of the skinny makeover budget.
+Besides, the ovens I was eyeballing started at $7,000, and that was outside of the scope of a skinny makeover budget.

 The biggest money-saver — and this was key — we didn’t touch the floor layout.
 No moving gas lines or water pipes.
 Everything stayed the same.
 We channeled surface makeover!
 So what exactly did we spend money on?
 Lemme break it down.

-New countertops meant investing in a new sink, faucet, and cooktop.
+New countertops mean investing in a new sink, faucet, and cooktop.
 Once you start cutting into the quartz, there’s no going back.
-You’re locked in.
-Since the existing was dated, an upgrade was necessary.
-I found this black quartz sink by Elkay and fell in love with this cooktop…although the brass tops cannot be cooked on.
-If you do, they turn gray…ask me how I know.
+You’re locked into a shape.
+Since the existing sink was dated, an upgrade was necessary.
+I found this black quartz sink by Elkay and fell in love with this cooktop…although the brass burners are only for show.
+If you do, they turn gray…don’t ask The Boy how I know.
 Palm to forehead.
 FYI, they do shine up with Bar Keeper’s Friend and elbow grease.

-A couple weeks prior to visiting Cambria, I was lucky enough to tour Delta Faucet’s headquarters.
-My faucet is by Brizo (owned by Delta).
-It’s one of the newer designs, and I love the brass and matte black finish.
+A couple of weeks prior to visiting Cambria, I was lucky enough to tour Delta Faucet’s headquarters.
+My black matte faucet is by Brizo (owned by Delta), and is the Litze Collection, and is offered in multiple finishes.
+Personally, I love the knurled brass and matte black finish.
 I’m also obsessed with the SmartTouch technology…and yes, I go around tapping all faucets now wanting them to miraculously turn on.
-We used the same Litze Brizo faucet and Elkay sink for the wet bar.
+You’ll see below that I used the Brizo bar faucet and Elkay bar sink for the wet bar.

-Tile after tile after tile, everything I chose fought with the island and nothing should take away from that beauty.
-I changed courses and tried using the same Ironsbridge design for the backsplash, everything seems to fade away making the island the showpiece.
+I tried tile after tile design, but everything I chose fought with the island.
+I changed gears and tried using the same Ironsbridge design for the backsplash, everything seems to fade away making the island the showpiece.
 I did a little snoopy dance.

 Another bit of a splurge was replacing the old bar stools.
-It was another conversation of do we need to replace them?
+Did we need to replace them?
 Nope.
 Did I want to?
 Yep.
 What I had were wooden wishbone chairs.
 What I wanted were brass cantilever bar stools which I found at Scout Design Studio.
-Their website describes them as a little sass and a lot of class.
-I couldn’t agree more.
-The leather is fabric so that definitely helps with little kids, pizza, and chocolate hands.
+Their website describes them as a little sass and a lot of class, and I couldn’t agree more.
+The performance leather definitely helps with little kids, pizza, and chocolate hands.
 Everything just wipes right off.

 The last bit of jewelry that kicked the design up a notch and really transformed the space was lighting.
-Basic globe pendants would be beautiful but safe.
-I wanted luxe, serious sparkle.
-While perusing High Point Market, I waltzed myself into Hudson Valley Lighting and fell head over heels in love with this chandelier.
+Basic globe pendants would be beautiful and safe, but I wanted luxe and sparkle.
+While perusing High Point Market, I waltzed myself into the Hudson Valley Lighting showroom and fell head over heels in love with this chandelier.
 How perfect would it be over the tulip table?

-The artwork is by local artist and vintage collector Kelly Caldwell…you can find more of his art on Instagram at @sovietfrance.
-I’ve been a long time for quite some time, but when I saw this piece…well, it was a perfect fit for the space.
+The artwork is by local artist and vintage dealer Kelly Caldwell…you can find more of his art on Instagram at @sovietfrance, (he also has a few pieces at High Point Market).
+The black-on-black squares artwork was the perfect statement maker for the kitchen renovation.
 I love how it plays with the woven leather back Arthur Umaoff chairs from The Savoy Flea.

 I found this chandie while poking around on the Hudson Valley Lighting site.
-It’s bananas.
-The warm bulbs softened the shiny chrome and the smoked glass is pure perfection.
-Plus it has kind of as 80’s vibe to it.
+It’s bananas and from their Troy Lighting line.
+The warm bulbs soften the shiny chrome and the smoked glass is pure perfection.
+Plus it has kind of an 80’s vibe to it.
 I went back and forth between this light over the tulip table or the other…in the end, the crystal rod chandelier won the island.
 Yes, I know it’s gonna be a mess to clean grease and gunk off of it, but ya, don’t care.
 It looks spectacular.

 The same black cabinetry used for the island replaced the painted french country, but I chose a third quartz design…yes a third.
 Now, normally I would not advise this insanity.
 It’s kinda like using 7 different fonts in graphic design.
 But Ironsbridge was so subtle and there was one design that my heart yearned for…Brittanicca Warm.
 I saw the very first test slab come off the line while visiting Cambria.
 We were not allowed to photograph it, but you can make bet that I drooled all over it.
 Time to break some rules.

-I used the same Buster + Punch pulls on the wet bar as the kitchen, but instead of brass, I chose the matte black.
+The same Buster + Punch pulls were purchased for the wet bar, but instead of brass, I chose matte black.
 Now, if I could do it all over again would I keep the black or change to brass?
 I’m not quite sure of that answer.
-Part of me says yes…part of me says no. The brass pulls on the island are so shazam and this is quieter.
-I like how the floating shelf just shines bright like a diamond.
+Part of me says yes…part of me says no. The brass pulls on the island are so shazam, and this is a quieter look and feel.
+The floating shelf remains the star of the show.

 The final detail was the vintage door.
 I searched high and low and finally found this one.
 When I showed Brian, my contractor, he took a deep breath.
 “We can do it, but it’s gonna cost more.
 The entire door need needs to be reframed because it’s not a standard size.”
 Do it guys!
-This was the final stretch, and we were on budget.
+This was the final stretch, and the kitchen renovation had stayed on budget thanks to my free renovation checklist.
 To go a few hundred over…I’ll do that all day son, and boy oh boy was it worth it.
-It’s backlit and fanfreakintastic!
-Oh, and yes, that is the original glass.
+It’s backlit and looks fanfreakintastic!
+Oh, and yes, that is the original etched glass.

 SPECIAL SHOUTOUTS TO MY TEAM FOR MAKING THIS HAPPEN!

 Without you, I would have failed greatly.
-Thank you for helping me through the process and creating such an amazing space!
+Thank you for helping me through the kitchen renovation process and creating such an amazing space!